Dirac-type conditions for spanning bounded-degree hypertrees: Proof of the Main Theorem

 \section{Proof of the Main Theorem}

 We now assemble all results from the previous sections in order to prove Theorem~\ref{theorem:spanning-codegree}.
 The proof is divided into three main steps.

-We start the first step by finding a small subtree $T'\subseteq T$ of linear size.
-Using Proposition~\ref{proposition:findingfamilyinT} we find a $(k-1)$-tree $X$ such that $T'$ contains linearly many well-separated $X$-tuples.
-With the help of Proposition~\ref{proposition:absorbingtuples} and Lemma~\ref{lemma:usingchernoff}, we find a family $\mathcal A$ of disjoint absorbing $X$-tuples in the host graph $H$ such that every $k$-tuple in $H$ has linearly many absorbing $X$-tuples in $\mathcal A$.
+We start the first step by finding a small subtree $T'\subseteq T$ of linear size which we use to build the absorbing structures.
+First, using Proposition~\ref{proposition:findingfamilyinT} we find a $(k-1)$-tree $X$ such that $T'$ contains linearly many well-separated $X$-tuples, and then, with the help of Proposition~\ref{proposition:absorbingtuples} and Lemma~\ref{lemma:usingchernoff}, we find a family $\mathcal A$ of disjoint absorbing $X$-tuples in the host graph $H$ such that every $k$-tuple in $H$ has linearly many absorbing $X$-tuples in $\mathcal A$.
 We then use the \nameandref{lemma:coveringtuples} to embed $T'$ in $H$, covering every tuple in $\mathcal A$.

 In the second step, we will find an almost spanning subtree $T'' \subseteq T-T'$ and embed it following the regularity method.
 The \nameandref{theorem:weakregularity} gives a regular partition of the vertices of $H$ and using Lemma~\ref{lemma:matching}, we find an almost spanning matching $\mathcal M$ in the corresponding reduced graph.
 We find a \nameandref{beta-decomp} of $T''$ and use the \nameandref{lem:embedding} to map the small parts of this decomposition into edges of $\mathcal M$\footnote{Actually, for the second step, we will consider a slightly more general setting than the one given by a regular partition.
 This will allow us to treat in an unified way the proof of Theorem~\ref{theorem:spanning-codegree} and Theorem~\ref{theorem:spanning-typical}.}.
 In the third and last step, we finish the embedding by using the \nameandref{lemma:finishingembedding}.